Le Chat Noir: Early history

-The cabaret was founded by Rodolphe Salis at the foot of Montmartre in 1881.
-The black cat was a artistic reference to Paris, where stray and meowing cats roamed especially at night.
+The cabaret was founded at Boulevard de Rochechouart 84 by Rodolphe Salis at the foot of Montmartre in 1881.
+The black cat was an artistic reference to Paris, where stray and meowing cats roamed especially at night.
 Between 1868 and 1869 Champfleury dedicated an entire book to domestic cats Les Chats: histoire, mœurs, anecdotes.
-The book was illustrated with engraved drawings by Eugène Delacroix, Édouard Manet, Prosper Mérimée and Hokusai, becoming a popular success.
+The book was illustrated with engraved drawings by Eugène Delacroix, Édouard Manet, Prosper Mérimée, and Hokusai, becoming a popular success.

-The success of the cabaret was assured with the wholesale arrival of a group of radical young writers and artists called Les Hydropathes ("those who are afraid of water – so they drink only wine"), a club led by the journalist Émile Goudeau.
+The success of the cabaret was assured with the wholesale arrival of a group of radical young writers and artists called 'The Hydropathes' ("those who are afraid of water – so they drink only wine"), a club led by the journalist Émile Goudeau.
 The group claimed to be averse to water, preferring wine and beer.
-Their name doubled as a nod to the "rabid" zeal with which they advocated their sociopolitical and aesthetic agendas.
-Goudeau's club met in his house on the Rive Gauche (Left Bank), but had become so popular that it outgrew its meeting place.
-Salis met Goudeau, whom he convinced to relocate the club meeting place across the river on rue de Laval, now rue Victor-Massé.
+Their name doubled as a nod to the "rabid" devotion with which they advocated their sociopolitical and aesthetic agendas.
+Goudeau's club met in his house on the Rive Gauche ('Left Bank'), but had become so popular that it outgrew its meeting place.
+Salis met Goudeau, whom he convinced to relocate the club meeting place across the river on Rue de Laval, now Rue Victor-Massé.

 Second site

 Le Chat Noir soon outgrew its first site.
-In June 1885, three and a half years after opening, it moved to larger accommodations at 12 Rue Victor-Massé.
+In June 1885, three and a half years after opening, it moved to larger accommodations at Rue Victor-Massé 12.
 The new venue was the sumptuous old private mansion of the Belgian painter Alfred Stevens, who, at Salis' request, transformed it into a "fashionable country inn" with the help of the architect Maurice Isabey.

 Soon a growing crowd of poets and singers was gathering at Le Chat Noir, which offered an ideal venue and opportunity to practice their acts before fellow performers, guests and colleagues.

 With exaggerated, ironic politeness, Salis most often played the role of conférencier (post-performance lecturer, or master of ceremonies).
-It was here that the Salon des Arts Incohérents (Salon of Incoherent Arts), shadow plays, and comic monologues got their start.
+It was here that the Salon des Arts Incohérents ('Salon of Incoherent Arts'), shadow plays, and comic monologues got their start.

-Famous men and women to patronize Le Chat Noir included Jane Avril, Franc-Nohain, Adolphe Willette, Caran d'Ache, André Gill, Émile Cohl, Paul Bilhaud, Sarah England, Amy Levy, Paul Verlaine, Henri Rivière, Claude Debussy, Erik Satie, Charles Cros, Jules Laforgue, Yvette Guilbert, Charles Moréas, Albert Samain, Louis Le Cardonnel, Coquelin Cadet, Emile Goudeau, Alphonse Allais, Maurice Rollinat, Maurice Donnay, Armand Masson, Aristide Bruant, Théodore Botrel, Paul Signac, Porfirio Pires, August Strindberg, George Auriol, Marie Krysinska, and Henri de Toulouse-Lautrec.
+Famous men and women to patronise Le Chat Noir included Jane Avril, Franc-Nohain, Adolphe Willette, Caran d'Ache, André Gill, Émile Cohl, Paul Bilhaud, Sarah England, Amy Levy, Paul Verlaine, Henri Rivière, Claude Debussy, Erik Satie, Charles Cros, Jules Laforgue, Yvette Guilbert, Charles Moréas, Albert Samain, Louis Le Cardonnel, Coquelin Cadet, Emile Goudeau, Alphonse Allais, Maurice Rollinat, Maurice Donnay, Armand Masson, Aristide Bruant, Théodore Botrel, Paul Signac, Porfirio Pires, August Strindberg, George Auriol, Marie Krysinska, and Henri de Toulouse-Lautrec.

 The last shadow play by Salis' company was staged in January 1897, after which Salis took the company on tour.
 Salis was talking of plans to move the cabaret to a location in Paris itself, but he died on 19 March 1897.